-Alternatively skip the buzz of the August crowd altogether and instead, hit the road for the September 8 – 9 weekend.
-Campgrounds across Canada will participate in the Fall Camping Appreciation Weekend as a thank-you to campers for camping in British Columbia, offering a special rate of two nights (Friday and Saturday) for either $50.00, $60 or $70 + GST depending on services.
+Alternatively skip the buzz of the August crowd altogether and instead, hit the road the second weekend in September.
+Campgrounds across Canada participate in the Fall Camping Appreciation Weekend as a thank-you to campers for camping in British Columbia, offering a special rate of two nights (Friday and Saturday) for either $50, $60, $70 or $80 + GST depending on services.
 To view participating campgrounds click here.

 Know Before You Go – Wildfires

 As you may know, some areas of British Columbia are currently dealing with wildfires.
 However, British Columbia is a very large and diverse province, and there are many areas that are not impacted and are open for business.
 If you are currently visiting our province or planning a trip, please check out these resources compiled by Destination BC for the latest information.

 About the Camping and RVing British Columbia Coalition